National Capital Authority: 1958–1989: National Capital Development Commission (NCDC)

 The NCDC was advised by the National Capital Planning Committee which was chaired by the NCDC Commissioner and composed of six nominated representatives of the Royal Australian Institute of Architects, the Institution of Engineers, Australia and the Royal Australian Planning Institute plus two other members with special knowledge and experience in cultural matters.

+In 1965 the NCDC commissioned Alan M. Voorhees and Associates (consultants from the United States) to undertake a study of urban form and transportation in Canberra.
+This was known as the Voorhees study.
+In August 1968, NCDC chief planner Peter Harrison first made the existence of the Y plan public in Architecture in Australia.

+Norman Russell Symons was the Transport Planning Engineer of the National Capital Development Commission from 1972-1975 with responsibility for all transport planning for Tuggeranong.

+In 1974 the National Capital Development Commission announced a shift in transport planning, designed to prioritise intertown public transport and only build sufficient road capacity for off-peak private vehicle volumes - a radical policy at the time.
+By the 1980s, the NCDC "buried the new transport policy approach" that ACTION sought to implement.
+The NCDC suppressed the 'Short Term Transport Study' report.
+It was never published, and never publicly mentioned.
+All copies vanished from the Commission's library and its archives.
+A copy was later found by Paul Mees in the Melbourne University Architecture Library.

 The NCDC was abolished after the Australian Capital Territory (Self-Government) Act 1988, and most of its functions passed to the new ACT government and the National Capital Authority.

 1989–present: National Capital Authority (NCA)

 The National Capital Authority was established in 1989 when the Australian Capital Territory was granted self-government.
-The Authority consists of a Chairperson and four other members, all members are appointed on the advice of the Australian Government.
-Under the Australian Capital Territory (Planning and Land Management) Act 1988, the NCA has the authority to prepare and administer a National Capital Plan.
+The authority consists of a chairperson and four other members, all members are appointed on the advice of the Australian Government.
+Under the Australian Capital Territory (Planning and Land Management) Act 1988 (Cth), the NCA has the authority to prepare and administer a National Capital Plan.